Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 - He mocks your intelligence or ability.

 - Instead of communicating what could hurt your feelings, he hides stuff because he thinks that would be better for the relationship.

 - He avoids communicating difficult things with you because he doesn’t think you can handle it or he thinks he is sparing your feelings.

 - He blames you or puts pressure on you for when things fall flat.

 - Instead of making adjustments when you hit a normal rough patch, he just bails.

 - He feels entitled to your body and makes advances rather than take things at a mutual pace.
 He completely goes into despair mode if you suggest pulling back from sex even just a small amount.

-- He doesn’t take ownership for his faults.
+- He doesn’t take ownership of his faults.

 - His ego is unchecked.

 - He pouts and gets all puffy when things are bad and sulks that you won’t comfort him.